fpereiro/gotoB/tutorial/tutorial.md

    - Loss of state of dropdowns/scroll on general redraw.
    - Inefficient long list updating.
 - Loose functions and loose variables.

+- why event? so you don't have to involve all the logic of a change into one handler. allows you 1 to n call. example: if price changes, this affects both the products list and the cart.

 - events
    - two sources of events: user interactions and responders